naoty/blogdoor/README.md

 # Blogdoor

-Blogdoor is a toolkit for easily publishing posts from local to your blog.
+Blogdoor is a toolkit for easily previewing posts.

 ## Installation